-🚨 The Anti-Kickback and Fair Market Value Pitfall: Why Free Space is a Felony Risk
+🚨 The AKS and FMV Pitfall: Why Free Space is a Felony Risk

 Disclaimer: The content of this post is for informational and educational purposes only and does not constitute legal advice.
 Retained CRE is not a law firm, and readers must consult with qualified legal counsel specializing in real estate and healthcare regulatory compliance for advice specific to their situation.